Intercept theorem: Dividing a line segment in a given ratio

+To divide an arbitrary line segment $\overline{AB}$ in a $m:n$ ratio, draw an arbitrary angle in A with $\overline{AB}$ as one leg.
+On the other leg construct $m+n$ equidistant points, then draw the line through the last point and B and parallel line through the mth point.
+This parallel line divides $\overline{AB}$ in the desired ratio.
+The following graphic shows the partition of a line segment $\overline{AB}$ in a $5:3$ ratio.

 Measuring and survey

 Height of the Cheops pyramid

 According to some historical sources the Greek mathematician Thales applied the intercept theorem to determine the height of the Cheops' pyramid.
 The following description illustrates the use of the intercept theorem to compute the height of the pyramid.
 It does not, however, recount Thales' original work, which was lost.

 Thales measured the length of the pyramid's base and the height of his pole.
 Then at the same time of the day he measured the length of the pyramid's shadow and the length of the pole's shadow.
 This yielded the following data: